reger-men/Alexa_YouTube/README.md

   * ``` Alexa ask youtube for remove playlist {number}```
 * To play the next song of the current PlayList:
   * ``` Alexa next```

+  ## Notes ##
+  Please note that the aws /tmp/ folder is a non-persistent scratch area.
+This means that Playlist are only temporarily stored in it.
+To solve that, please use an other storage service or your own server storage.